CorvetteCole/GotoSleep/README.md

 -Investigate code to detect when a purchase has been refunded and disable the in-app purchase option.

--Add smart "I'm going to sleep" button where edit bedtime button appears that will appear 1 hour before your bedtime.
-When clicked it will enable do not disturb

 -Add separate moon icon that is the right size for the notifications

 -Implement smart persistent notifications (keeps notifiying as long as user continues to use their device)